Yet another introduction to relativistic astrophysics: Side effects of Lorentz transformations

-\emph{Time dilation} is another counterintuitive effect.
 Let us consider the two inertial reference frames $S$ and $S'$, moving one with respect to the other with constant and uniform velocity $v$.
 A clock in the position $x_{\rm A}'$ reveals two consecutive events separated by a time interval $T_0$, that is $(x_{\rm A}',t_{A}')$ and $(x_{\rm A}',t_{A}'+T_0)$.
 In the system $S$, one has:

 and, therefore, the time interval measured in $S$ is then: